aegraham/Generics/README.md

 Console.WriteLine("Has Value ?" + number.HasValue);
 Console.WriteLine("Value = " + number.GetValueOrDefault());
 ```
-If we don’t pass a number in, it will return 0.
+If we donâ€™t pass a number in, it will return 0.
 ```sh
 var number = new Nullable<int>();
 Console.WriteLine("Has Value ?" + number.HasValue);
 Console.WriteLine("Value = " + number.GetValueOrDefault());
 ```
-We don’t’ need to create this in .NET as it already exists.
+We donâ€™tâ€™ need to create this in .NET as it already exists.

 # Constraint new()
-The below code won’t work unless we create a constraint as it the compler doesn’t know what type of object it is.
+The below code wonâ€™t work unless we create a constraint as it the compler doesnâ€™t know what type of object it is.
 ```sh
 public void DoSomething(T value)
 {